Cerberus-ik/rr-live/README.md

 ### Whats up with 4k and mobile support?
 Yes we definitely want to implement those two features.
 Since even riot does not have good 4k support it was not a top priority for us.
 But we already started implementing 4k support.
 Lets say it is in an early ``BETA`` stage.
 Mobile support on the other hand is a bit more complicated.
-The site would look somewhat odd on such small screens.
+The site would look somewhat odd on such small screens and would not work in the intended way.
 So full mobile support is still somewhat far away.

 ### Disclaimer
 RR-Live isn't endorsed by Riot Games and does not reflect the views or opinions of Riot Games or anyone officially